willianfurtadodesousa/willianfurtadodesousa/README.md

 ## Hi there 👋

+I'm a designer transitioning to web development, focused on Front-end.
+With experience in creating visual experiences, I seek to balance aesthetics and functionality.
+I work well in a team, I have good communication and I am always improving my knowledge.

 <!--
 **willianfurtadodesousa/willianfurtadodesousa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.